Kanata Client Service/Building Code Services Counter to close permanently on June 28, 2024

 Development information officers

-In order to provide effective service to clients, the Development information service is changing, as of August 1, 2023, in-person service will be available by appointment only.
+In order to provide effective service to clients, the Development information in-person service is available by appointment only.
 If you require the services of a development information officer, please call 613-580-2424, extension 23434 or email dioinquiry@ottawa.ca, include the subject address, proposed use, and other pertinent information relevant to the inquiry.
 Upon receipt of the inquiry, a phone call or an email response will be provided within two to three business days, in the event more information is required there will be options to allow for further discussion.

 For up-to-date information regarding building and renovating in Ottawa, please continue to visit Ottawa.ca.